Parish of St. Christopher and St. Sylvia (Red Hook, New York): St. Christopher, Red Hook

-St. Christopher's Church was founded as a mission of Sacred Heart Parish in Barrytown in 1910, and elevated to parish status in 1975.
+St. Christopher Church was founded as a mission of Sacred Heart Parish in Barrytown in 1910, and elevated to parish status in 1975.
 Sacred Heart parish was established in 1875 in Barrytown to serve immigrants settling in the area.
 As the area developed and the population grew, the little church could not hold all the Catholics who wanted to come to Mass.
 Hazardous travel conditions again played a role: Improved transportation had led to settlement farther inland, and the trip to Barrytown was difficult and even dangerous in winter.
 For a while the parish used a local theater for Sunday Mass.
 In 1925 it purchased property and laid the cornerstone for St. Christopher's Church, which was dedicated in 1926.
-When plans were under way to build St. Christopher's Church in Red Hook 75 years ago, parishioners hauled stones from their own yards and fields for its exterior walls.
+When plans were under way to build St. Christopher's Church in Red Hook, parishioners hauled stones from their own yards and fields for its exterior walls.

-The parish school, staffed by Sparkill Dominican Sisters, opened in 1962, but low enrollment caused it to close in 1985; the school building, now the parish center, houses the religious education program.
+The parish school, staffed by Sparkhill Dominican Sisters, opened in 1962, but chronic low enrollment caused it to close in 1985; the school building, now the parish center, houses the religious education program.
 Holy Spirit Chapel is in the parish center.
-Its stained-glass windows depict the evangelists, St. John Bosco, St. Maria Goretti, and four Americans: SS.
-Frances Xavier Cabrini, Elizabeth Ann Seton and John Neumann and Blessed Kateri Tekakwitha.
-Special Masses, confirmation retreats and other events take place there.
+Its stained-glass windows depict the evangelists, St. John Bosco, St. Maria Goretti, and four American saints: SS.
+Frances Xavier Cabrini, Elizabeth Ann Seton, John Neumann, Blessed Kateri Tekakwitha.
+Special Masses, Confirmation Class retreats and other events take place there.